top of page

 URGENT SUPPORTS FOR THIS 2nd PHASE

-Establish contact with companies in Angola and / or abroad that want to help this mentoring program in order to facilitate the work between mentors and mentors, helping to create the desired impact for the development of these young women.
+Establish contact with companies in Angola and/or abroad that want to help this mentoring program facilitate the work between mentors and mentors, helping to create the desired impact for the development of these young women.

 THE MAIN NEEDS AT THIS TIME: